Jayus Hariono

-Jayus Hariono (born 27 January 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Super League club Arema.
+Jayus Hariono (born 27 January 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Persiraja Banda Aceh, on loan from Super League club Arema.

 Club career

 Arema

 He was signed for Arema to play in Liga 1 in the 2018 season.
 On 6 October 2018, he made his Arema debut playing the full 90 minutes in a 1–0 league victory over Persebaya Surabaya.
 On 20 October 2019, as Arema draw 2–2 at Persipura Jayapura, he scored the first goal of his professional career.